crcn/tandem-old/README.md

 ![Simple todo preview](https://user-images.githubusercontent.com/757408/75791302-ff866580-5d31-11ea-8da9-1c43631f0626.gif)

+☝🏻This example uses just about all of the features that Paperclip has to offer.
+No logic, just syntax for describing how your UI looks.

-## How do I use Paperclip with code?
+## How do I add logic?

 Templates compile directly to highly optimized code.
-Using our list example above, here's how you might use it in React code:
+Using our list example above, here's how you might use it in a React app:

 ```javascript